-III.
-Prohibited Retaliation
+V. Prohibited Retaliation

-The PSB prohibits punitive action of any kind against a person for engaging in protected conduct such as reporting, filing a complaint, or opposing acts of discrimination, sexual harassment and/or retaliation, or for participating in an investigation into or proceeding relating to alleged
+The PSB prohibits punitive action of any kind against a person for engaging in protected conduct such as complaining of, reporting, or opposing acts of discrimination, sexual harassment and/or retaliation, or for participating in an investigation into or proceeding relating to alleged discrimination, sexual harassment and/or retaliation.
+Prohibited retaliation may include, but is not limited to: